Venafi/vault-pki-monitor-venafi/README.md

     ```bash
     export VAULT_TOKEN=<enter devops token here>
     ```
+1. Create a test zone on you Venafi Platform or Cloud and allow ony example.com domain there

 1. Configure venafi policy with devops user (you can try to change zone or tpp_url parameter to make sure that restrictions are working):
     ```bash